 Pathophysiology of Zollinger-Ellison Syndrome

-In Zollinger-Ellison syndrome, there is hypertrophy of the stomach mucosa caused by hypergastrinemia, which increases the numbers of the parietal cells and the maximal output of acid.
+In Zollinger-Ellison syndrome, there is hypertrophy of the stomach mucosa caused by hypergastrinemia, which increases the number of the parietal cells and the maximal output of acid.
 Acid secretion is also stimulated by gastrin leading to increased secretion of basal acid.
-Different complications may result from the increased acid such as ulceration of the gastrointestinal mucosa, malabsorption and diarrhea.
+Different complications may result from increased acid such as ulcerations of the gastrointestinal mucosa, malabsorption and diarrhea.

 Epidemiology of Zollinger-Ellison Syndrome

-Spread of the Zollinger-Ellison syndrome in the United States
+Spread of Zollinger-Ellison syndrome in the United States

 About 0.1 % to 1 % of patients suffering from duodenal ulcers in the United States have Zollinger-Ellison syndrome.
 And it is reported to have a similar frequency as insulinoma.

-The incidence differs from country to another, for example in Ireland it is reported as 0.5 cases per million patients per year.
-In Sweden the incidence is higher up to 1–3 cases per million patients per year.
+The incidence differs from one country to another, for example in Ireland it is reported as 0.5 cases per a million patients per year.
+In Sweden the incidence is higher up to 1–3 cases per a million patients per year.

 Dependence of the Zollinger-Ellison syndrome on gender, age and race

-There is no difference between races, and it appears that all races may be affected.
+There is no difference based on race, and it appears that all races may be equally affected.
 Males have a slightly higher risk of developing the syndrome with a 1.3:1 male to female ratio.
-Zollinger-Ellison syndrome rarely appears in very young or old ages, with mean age of onset of 43 years.
+Zollinger-Ellison syndrome rarely appears in very young or old ages, with the mean age of onset being 43 years.

 Presentation of Zollinger-Ellison Syndrome

-The diagnosis of Zollinger-Ellison syndrome needs good history, physical examination, and a high index of clinical awareness.
+The diagnosis of Zollinger-Ellison syndrome is based on a patient’s history, physical examination, and a high index of clinical awareness.
 Main symptoms include:

 - Abdominal pain: It is the most common symptom presenting in more than 75 % of the patients.
 The abdominal pain is usually located in upper abdominal region and resembles the pain felt in peptic ulcer disease.